Twentysix26/Red-Docs/red/red_guide_bot_accounts.md

 5. ...
 6. Profit

+You can access your new accounts token from the [applications page](https://discordapp.com/developers/applications/me) at any time. ***Be aware that clicking "Show token" will generate a new one, thus your login details will need to be updated.***

 ### Convert manually (for if the above script fails)

 ***This assumes you are using a Linux or Mac machine.***